dequelabs/axe-core-npm/packages/webdriverio/README.md

 ### Shadow DOM support

-`@axe-core/webdriverio` is unable to support shadow DOM elements due to lack of shadow DOM support in [webdriverio](https://webdriver.io/) devtools protocol.
+`@axe-core/webdriverio` is unable to support iframes in shadow DOM elements due to lack of shadow DOM support in [webdriverio](https://webdriver.io/) devtools protocol.